 If you delay collecting benefits until you are past your full retirement age, you can increase your monthly benefit – within limits.

-There is no additional incentive to delay collecting of benefits past age 70, so for that reason you should assume age 70 as the latest age at which you will begin collecting your Social Security benefits.
+There is no additional incentive to delay collecting benefits past age 70, so for that reason, you should assume age 70 as the latest age at which you will begin collecting your Social Security benefits.

-Your spouse will be subject to the same requirement, and can file for benefits in his or her own name.
-Your spouse can collect the benefit that is the higher of the benefit that he or she qualifies for, or 50% of your benefit if you are the higher wage earner.
+Your spouse will be subject to the same requirement and can file for benefits in his or her own name.
+Your spouse can collect the benefit that is the higher of the two benefits that he or she qualifies for, or 50% of your benefit if you are the higher wage earner.

 Timing Factors on the Collection of Social Security Benefits